 Using repetition stems back from Reetta´s childhood. “ I played with boys,

-there was always a big group of us and the more there were the better were
+a big group of us and the more there were the better were

 the games we played.
 The characters she sculpts are all boys. “ In boys I am

 fascinated by how easy everything is, no matter how many there are they all

 In the exhibition there are also works made out of concrete.
 In them there is

 the same raw quality as in the characters sculpted out of wood.
 Colourful,

 raw and good humoured universe created by sculptor Reetta Gröhn- Soininen

 is positioned in the field of art as an excellent opposite to that of traditional